Chiral anomaly in (1+1) dimensions revisited: complementary kinetic perspective and universality: Introduction

-This work concentrates on a less popular but technically much simpler model that exhibits chiral anomaly, the (1+1) dimensional Dirac field in the presence of background electromagnetism.
-We will avoid calling it {\it the Schwinger model} \cite{PhysRev.128.2425} since we do not plan on introducing the dynamical electromagnetism.}.
-It is often considered the warm-up exercise of the triangle anomaly in most educational literature \cite{Bertlmann2000, Fujikawa2004, Peskin:257493}.
-Nevertheless, there are subtle differences that forbid us from applying every result from the studies on triangle anomaly to this lower dimensional counterpart and vice versa.
-For instance, the divergence in the calculation of the former occurs in the ultraviolet regime, whereas the ambiguity of the latter turns out to be the proper definition of the charge in the ground state, an infrared quantity.
-Furthermore, the chiral kinetic theory cannot be defined in parallel because of the nonexistence of Berry curvature owing to the dimensional constraint.
-The underlying thesis of this work is that a kinetic approach should still exist to bridge the fully quantum electrodynamic treatment and the heuristic argument of spectral flow, where charges are pumped out of or dumped into the Dirac sea depending on their chirality \cite{Bertlmann2000, Fujikawa2004, Peskin:257493, MANTON1985220, 1999hep.th....3255J}.
+This work concentrates on a less popular but technically much simpler model that exhibits chiral anomaly: the (1+1) dimensional Dirac field in the presence of background electromagnetism.
+We will avoid calling it {\it the Schwinger model} \cite{PhysRev.128.2425}, as we do not plan on introducing dynamical electromagnetism.
+It is often considered a warm-up exercise of the triangle anomaly in most educational literature \cite{Bertlmann2000, Fujikawa2004, Peskin:257493}.
+Nevertheless, there are subtle differences that prevent us from applying every result from the studies on triangle anomaly to this lower dimensional counterpart and vice versa.
+For instance, the divergence in the calculation of the former occurs in the ultraviolet regime, whereas the ambiguity of the latter pertains to the proper definition of the charge in the ground state, an infrared quantity.
+Furthermore, the chiral kinetic theory cannot be defined in parallel because of the nonexistence of Berry curvature due to the dimensional constraint.
+One of the theses of this work is that a kinetic approach should still exist to bridge the fully quantum electrodynamic treatment and the heuristic argument of spectral flow, where charges are pumped out of or dumped into the Dirac sea depending on their chirality \cite{Bertlmann2000, Fujikawa2004, Peskin:257493, MANTON1985220, 1999hep.th....3255J}.
 Consequently, this work complements the earlier insight in (3+1) dimensions \cite{PhysRevLett.109.181602, PhysRevD.87.085016, PhysRevLett.110.262301}.